Ketan-Karki/Ketan-Karki/README.md

 - ✌️ Right now I’m looking to collaborate on Projects based mainly on Front End WebDev.
 - 🆘 I’m looking for help with anything you are good at.
 - 🧐 Ask me about Problem Solving and Front End Web Development.
-- 🤙 How to reach me: [LinkedIn - Ketan Karki](https://www.linkedin.com/in/ketan-karki-9a9b071b6/) , [Twitter - @KarkiKetan](https://twitter.com/KarkiKetan)
+- 🤙 How to reach me: [LinkedIn - Ketan Karki](https://www.linkedin.com/in/ketan-karki-9a9b071b6/)
 - 😄 Pronouns: He/His
 - 👉 Fun fact: In my spare time I enjoy listening to music, dancing, and doing some artwork.